MrOinky/Pie/README.md

  Plus, a plethora of getter functions allow you to have maximum customization over these values that should cover all your creative needs!

- Of course, you can't use these functions without knowing how they work!
+ Of course, you can't use these features without knowing how they work!
 The best way to find out how is to explore the documentation provided directly in the code and take a look at the examples provided inside `pie_examples`.
-Or if you prefer a proper documentation, a GitHub wiki page will be available soon!
+Or if you prefer a proper documentation, I have a [GitHub wiki](https://github.com/MrOinky/Pie/wiki) available for Pie accessible by the link or from this repository.

 # Feedback
  If you have a suggestion for the library, or have ran into a bug, please make an issue for this repository so I can check it out!
 Or, even better, feel free to make a pull request implementing fixes or features yourself!